Alliedstrand/code-of-conduct/en-US.md

-# Alliedstrand Open Source Community Participation Guidelines
+# Alliedstrand Open Source Code of Conduct

 We put people first and do our best to recognize, appreciate and respect the diversity of our global contributors and participants.
 Alliedstrand